cimplylimited/LexDAO-MembershipToken-2023/README.md

   - [x] Create a json seed file for the NFT
   - [x] Create an image seed file for the NFT
   - [x] Create a script to duplicate and increment the json seed file
-  - [ ] Create a script to increment the Token ID inside the json seed file
+  - [x] Create a script to increment the Token ID inside the json seed file
+    - [ ] can this be done with a smart application using a smart contract or offline process?
+    - [ ] ideal is for this to generate the file metadata at mint by interacting with an off-chain application
   - [ ] Create a script to convert the NFT seed file to base-64
   - [x] Pull a template open-zepplin minting contract
   - [ ] Edit parameters of the open-zepplin minting contract to include